April 7 2014

 Extracts obtained from the roots of barberry species have been used in Eastern and Bulgarian folk medicine in rheumatic and other chronic inflammatory disorders.
 The investigations of the chemical composition and immunological properties show that their activity is mainly due to the alkaloid constituents, berberine and oxyacanthine.

-Barberry herb research studies
+Barberry herb research studies, benefit for heart

 A pharmacological study on Berberis vulgaris fruit extract.